Updated 2026

 Frequently Asked Questions

-How often should I use shampoo for damaged hair?
+How often should I wash damaged hair?

 Related Guides